GOMO Electrolytes+ pouch resting on a tennis racket on a court

 Naturally Flavoured

-Lightly flavoured with pomegranate and red berries for a clean, refreshing taste without artificial flavourings.
+Lightly flavoured with pomegranate and red berries for a clean, refreshing taste - no artificial flavourings, no compromise.

 Clean Formula